SGNovice/Disease-detection-using-chest-xrays/README.md

 significantly less human intervention.
 While basic machine learning requires a programmer to identify whether a conclusion is correct or not, deep learning can gauge the accuracy of its answers on its own due to the nature of its multi-layered structure.
 The emergence of modern frameworks like PyTorch, has also made preprocessing of data more convenient.
-Many of the filtering and normalization tasks that would involve a lot of  human programmers when using other machine learning techniques, are taken up automatically.
+Many of the filtering and normalization tasks that would involve a lot of manual tasks while using other machine learning techniques, are taken up automatically.

 The essential characteristics of deep learning make it an ideal tool for giving the much needed impetus,